screwdriver-cd/guide/docs/user-guide/FAQ.md

 ## What are the minimum software requirements for a build image?

 Screwdriver has no restriction on build container image.
-However it should have at the minimum `curl` && `openssh` installed.
+However the container should have at the minimum `curl` && `openssh` installed.
+And default user of the container should be either `root` or have sudo NOPASSWD enabled.

 Also, if the `image` is Alpine-based, an extra workaround is required in the form of the following symlink. `mkdir -p /lib64 && ln -s /lib/ld-musl-x86_64.so.1 /lib64/ld-linux-x86-64.so.2`